 You only have so many productive hours in the day, but do you know how many hours that is?
 If you’re not organized, you won’t take advantage of your time optimally.

 To do lists are essential for busier times because they allow me to batch tasks together.
 For example, on Friday nights I like to exfoliate, moisturize, mask, do my nails, and catch up on youtube/television.
 Another example - I don’t have a printer at home, so it’s important that I plan to print/fax needed items while I’m at work.

 My organization system:

-Because i'm balancing work, dermatology study session, long distance love, and a blog editorial schedule, It’s essential for me to have a monthly view of work, travel, scheduled events, deadlines, and due dates.
+Because i'm balancing work, dermatology study sessions, and a blog editorial schedule, It’s essential for me to have a monthly view of work, travel, scheduled events, deadlines, and due dates.
 At the beginning of the week, I like to write down everything that I need to get done, basically a word dump.
 This gives me a lot of relief when I’m feeling overwhelmed.